• Home

 The financial stress score also runs from 1 to 5.
 This score matches your business with other businesses sharing similar financial and business traits.

-These similarities are in areas such as size or amount of time in business.
+These similarities are in areas such as size or the amount of time in business.
 This score shows how frequently those businesses tend to pay on time.
 As before, 1 is the best score.
-This rating is a broader look at the business landscape, rather than analysis of your company’s true payment history.
+This rating is a broader look at the business landscape, rather than an analysis of your company’s true payment history.

 A great PAYDEX score for your company is 80-100.

 Many consider the Experian business credit bureau to be the most balanced business credit reporting agency.
 This is because they take into consideration credit information supplied by business vendors as well as lenders.
-Like D&B and Equifax, Experian gets data from public records and from collection agencies, credit card companies and various other databases.
+Like D&B and Equifax, Experian gets data from public records and from collection agencies, business credit card companies, and various other databases.

 Experian Scoring Methodology

 Many small businesses refuse to opt for lots of trade credit, and instead depend mostly on banks.
 And others refuse to access capital via banks.
 But they depend on their terms with vendors while doing business.
-Hence most lenders will go through your Experian score to find out how your business reflects in both these ways.
+Hence, most lenders will go through your Experian score to find out how your business reflects in both these ways.
 With Experian monitoring, you’ll have this information.

 Experian Reports

 Experian also ensures that information on your credit report does not stay indefinitely.
 Business Experian follows a good and standard rule of thumb.
 But that does not mean that all three credit bureaus generate the exact same report.
-Experian credit monitoring isn’t necessarily identical to information you’d get from top credit monitoring companies.
+Experian credit monitoring isn’t necessarily identical to the information you’d get from top credit monitoring companies.

 Monitor Your Business Credit: Understanding Your Company’s Experian Business Credit Reports